 Changes to member contributions

-DHSC launched a public consultation on its proposed changes to member contributions, including new tiers and contribution rates.
-The consultation closed on Friday 7 January 2022 and DHSC has since published its response to the consultation
+The public consultation on proposed changes to member contributions, including new tiers and contribution rates closed on Friday 7 January 2022.
+In the consultation response, the DHSC confirmed that the changes will be implemented from 1 October 2022.

 You can read the consultation response via NHS Pension Scheme: proposed changes to member contributions: consultation response - GOV.UK